Sim007/staticws/readme.md

 # Staticws (Static webserver)
 This repo is a showcase of staticpage on a webserver.
-We will build a container image and run a container on several platforms.
+We will build a container image push it to Docker Hub and run a container on:
+- docker desktop with docker CLI
+- docker desktop with docker-compose CLI
+- docker desktop k8s cluster with kubectl CLI
+- run on play with docker
+- run on play with k8s

 In this repo you find:
 - sources
 - Dockerfile
 - configuration files

-## Workflow
+## Workflow for Docker desktop
 - Clone this repo or copy and unpack the zip
 - Open Visual Studio Code
 - Open Docker Desktop

-## Build - Ship - Run in Docker CLI
+## Build - Ship - Run with Docker CLI
 In Docker Desktop we can do the following:

 Build container image: